cander/etfarms/contact.md

-Take the gravel road up the hill.&nbsp; It hair-pins to the left, keep following it.&nbsp; Just after our neighbor's vineyard and tall fence, turn right up the next unmarked "road" (technically a driveway); Go up the hill.&nbsp; You'll see our yellow house with blue trim.&nbsp; That's it.&nbsp;
+Take the gravel road up the hill.&nbsp; It hair-pins to the left, keep following it.&nbsp; Just after our neighbor's vineyard and tall fence, turn right up the next unmarked "road" (technically a driveway); Go up the hill.
+You'll see our blue house with white trim on the left.
+That's it.
 </p>

 <p>Below is a map of the last bit where you turn off of Fishback.
 (It's in